E7Systems/vin-scraper/README.md

 Tested with ruby-2.0.0-p353

 Make sure that you have MySQL installed and you have created the database named `vin_data` and the table named `vins`.
+Change the MySQL username and/or password in `vin_scraper.rb` if necessary.

 The SQL query to create the table is:

 ```
 CREATE TABLE vins